Hi Hi Puffy AmiYumi: Development

-A picture of Ami and Yumi, titled "Girls Rock!", is done by Lynne Naylor, one of the show's character designers back in 2005.

 According to Register, the target audience of the show is children from 6 to 11 years old.
 However, it also has a cult following of teen and adult fans of the real-life Ami Onuki and Yumi Yoshimura who make up the Japanese pop duo Puffy AmiYumi.
 Register, who was a fan of the band, wished to spread its fame to other parts of the world and thus created the series.

 The series features the adventures of animated versions of the duo, who have been immensely popular in Japan since making their debut, and is the second television show to be based on the band after Pa-Pa-Pa-Pa-Puffy, which aired in Japan from 1997 to 2002.
 The group now has its own U.S. albums, including a 2004 companion album to this program, and was known to viewers of Cartoon Network in the U.S. for performing the theme to the Teen Titans animated series.
 During production of the series, DeLisle learned some Japanese from Kawaye and Young, both of whom speak the language fluently.

-The cartoon was one of the few cartoons at the time produced entirely in the United States, with a number of characters designed by famed Canadian artist Lynne Naylor, who also designed characters for other Cartoon Network shows, including Samurai Jack, Foster's Home for Imaginary Friends, and The Powerpuff Girls, which got the show nominated for the coveted Annie Award.
+Produced entirely in the United States, the cartoon featured character designs by famed Canadian artist Lynne Naylor, known for her work on Samurai Jack and The Powerpuff Girls.
+The show itself was nominated for the coveted Annie Award three times.
 The pilot used a combination of Macromedia Flash and traditional cel animation.
 Each program was 30 minutes long (with commercials) and featured three seven-minute segments.
 The visual style of the show is anime-influenced.